Wellington Regional Stadium

-Wellington Regional Stadium (commercially known as Sky Stadium through naming rights) is a major sporting venue in Wellington, New Zealand.
-The stadium's bowl site size is 48,000 m2.
+Wellington Regional Stadium (commercially known as Hnry Stadium through naming rights) is a multi-purpose stadium in Wellington, New Zealand.
+It is known colloquially as "The Cake Tin".

-The stadium was built in 1999 by Fletcher Construction and is situated close to major transport facilities (such as Wellington railway station) 1 km north of the CBD.
-It was built on reclaimed railway land, which was surplus to requirements.

-The stadium also serves as a large-capacity venue for concerts and is known colloquially as "The Cake Tin".

-History

-The stadium was built in 1999 by Fletcher Construction and was the first bowl stadium built in New Zealand.
 It was built to replace Athletic Park, which was no longer considered adequate for international events due to its location and state of disrepair.
 The stadium was also built to provide a larger-capacity venue for One Day International cricket matches, due to the Basin Reserve ground losing such matches to larger stadiums in other parts of the country.

+The stadium was built in 1999 by Fletcher Construction.
+It was the first bowl stadium built in New Zealand.
+The venue is situated 1 km north of the CBD, close to major transport facilities such as Wellington railway station.
+It was built on reclaimed railway land, which was surplus to requirements.

 Naming rights

 Westpac Trust, later known as just Westpac, signed on to be the naming sponsor for the stadium when it opened in 2000.
 That arrangement continued for twenty years until 31 December 2019.
 On 22 August 2019, it was announced that Sky had signed a six-year agreement to take over as the naming sponsor of the stadium from 1 January 2020.

 In May 2025, it was announced that Sky will relinquish the naming rights at end of their contract, near the end of the year 2025.
-The Stadium is searching for a new partner.
+On 27 January 2026, tax and accountancy automation firm Hnry was announced as the new naming sponsor for a five-year term beginning on 1 March 2026.